William Goldman: Novelist

-Goldman did not originally intend to become a screenwriter.
+Goldman did not originally plan to become a screenwriter.
 His main interests were poetry, short stories, and novels.
 In 1956, he completed a master's thesis at Columbia University on the comedy of manners in America.

 His older brother James Goldman was a playwright and screenwriter.
-They shared an apartment in New York with their friend John Kander.
-Also an alumnus of Oberlin, Kander was working on his Ph.D. in music, and the Goldman brothers wrote the libretto for his dissertation.
+They shared an apartment in New York with their friend John Kander, also an alumnus of Oberlin.
+Kander was working on his Ph.D. in music, and the Goldman brothers wrote the libretto for his dissertation.
 Kander was the composer of more than a dozen musicals, including Cabaret and Chicago, and all three of them eventually won Academy Awards.

 On June 25, 1956, Goldman began writing his first novel The Temple of Gold, completing it in less than three weeks.
 He sent the manuscript to agent Joe McCrindle, who agreed to represent him; McCrindle submitted the novel to Knopf, who agreed to publish it if he doubled the length.
 It sold well enough in paperback to launch Goldman on his career.
 He wrote his second novel Your Turn to Curtsy, My Turn to Bow (1958) in a little more than a week.
 It was followed by Soldier in the Rain (1960), based on Goldman's time in the military.
 It sold well in paperback and was turned into a film, though Goldman had no involvement in the screenplay.